Howard Plaza – The Fern – Considerably better than most in this vibrant/chaotic part of the city.

 This good-value and convenient mid-range option is surrounded by several facilities including carpet shops, money-changers, and cafés.
 The exterior needs some updating, but the lobby is contrastingly opulent, and the hotel does offer some traditional charm, evidenced by the turbaned doorman.
 Rooms are also a little plain and overdue for some renovations, but certainly cozy and comfortable enough.
 Set back a little from the main road and its maniacal traffic, rooms are also quieter than most in the area.
-The main selling points are the cafés/bars on-site, including one on the rooftop; and proximity to the Taj Mahal, barely 1.2km up the street.
+The main selling points are the cafés/bars on-site, including one on the rooftop; and proximity to the Taj Mahal, barely a kilometer up the street.

 Howard Plaza – The Fern – The Location